thenativeweb/buntstift/README.md

 *Please note that `error` and `warn` write messages to the standard error stream, all other functions write them to the standard output stream.*

+Additionally, there is the `passThrough` function that does not do any formatting.

 ### Formatting messages

 You can use the `options` object to change the prefix of the various message writing functions.
 For that, simply provide a `prefix` property and set it to the desired character.